 Coronavirus is a contiguous disease and spreading around the world with daily increasing numbers of patients.
-Many of the victims died until now collectively, the medical science has failed to cure the viral infection as there is no treatment of this disease.
+Many of the victims died until now collectively, the medical science has failed to cure the viral infection as there is no Root Canal Treatment of this disease.
 Health care is being provided, but severely damaged people’s lungs couldn’t survive.
 The virus has reached an alarming stage and become a threat to the existence of humanity.
 As the spread of COVID-19 continues, Jangda Clinic, one of the leading dental clinics in Karachi, brings you several questions from dental patients and their answers.

 Should I go to the dentist if I’m having pain?

 It is a need of today to keep a social distance for controlling the spread of Coronavirus.
 To keep you safe and healthy, it should make sure that you don’t have dental infections.
 It is recommended if you have a dental emergency like infections, then visit the dentist.